FlourishingLab/goodforyou/README.md

 - is there a social connection bias in the prompt?

+- api - have user-id as a variable for all/most calls (not in path)
 - make mongodb connection string a secret (godotenv?)
 - implement history in database